icecc/icecream/README.md

 Icecream supports many configurations but you need to understand your network to choose what is right for you.

+You should ensure that the scheduler up to the latest version.
+Many new features require the client and scheduler work together to use them.
+Even though clients should work with old schedulers new features will not work, and may not be disabled correctly.

+Version 1.1 gained the ability for multiple schedulers on a single network to decide on the best master.
+However daemons running earlier versions do not understand this, and it is random if they will find the correct one.
+In all other ways it is believed that mixing old and new versions of the daemon will work: if you use a new feature only new clients will be used.

 Recommended is to start the scheduler and daemon on every body's machine.
 The icecream schedulers will choose one to be the master and everyone will connect to it.
-When the scheduler machine goes down a new master will be selected.
-If anyone on your network is running versions earlier than 1.1 they will have problems with this configuration.
-This setup assumes there are enough people on each subnet.
+When the scheduler machine goes down a new master will be selected automatically.

 If you need to run mixed icecream versions, then it is best to designate one machine on each subnet to be a scheduler.
 Icecream nodes will automatically find